raphCode/master-thesis-muzero/theory.typ

 A !g in !gt is a very general concept and applies to more than what the common usage of the word "!g" refers to.
-A !g may denote any process consisting of a set of !pls and a number of decision points.
+A !g may denote any process consisting of a set of !pls and a number of !dps.
-Additionally, the !i and !as available to each !pl at each decision point must be defined, as well as the possible final outcomes of the !g.
+Additionally, the !i and !as available to each !pl at each !dp must be defined, as well as the possible final outcomes of the !g.
 The latter is defined in terms of numerical payoffs for each !pl.
 The tuples of individual payoffs are also called the payoff vector.
 @gtheo

 !Gs that involve randomness, such as throwing a dice, are said to have chance events.
-These chance events can be seen as decision points where a special !pl, the chance !pl, has his turn.
+These chance events can be seen as !dps where a special !pl, the chance !pl, has his turn.
-A dice throw can therefore be modelled with a decision point of the chance !pl with 6 possible !as, all with equal !prob.
+A dice throw can therefore be modelled with a !dp of the chance !pl with 6 possible !as, all with equal !probs.
 @gtheo

 A behavior is described by a !sty: